mui/material-ui/docs/data/joy/components/input/input.md

 The Input component can be integrated with third-party formatting libraries for more complex use cases.

-Create a wrapper component to map props with third-party component APIs.
+Create an adapter component to get the props from the Input component and map them to the third-party component APIs.
-Then pass that wrapper as a value to the `slotProps.input.component` property of the Joy UI Input.
+Then use that adapter as a value to the `slotProps.input.component` property of the Joy UI Input.

 The demos below illustrate how to do this with two popular libraries.